BTCGPU/BTCGPU/README.md

 The primary goal is to maintain a variant of Bitcoin that is more decentralized by using an ASIC-resistant Proof of Work algorithm, removing barriers to entry for new miners around the world and reducing the concentration of power in the hands of massive-scale mining operations.

-Bitcoin Gold preserves and implements Bitcoin features such as SegWit.
+Bitcoin Gold preserves and implements Bitcoin features such as SegWit, which enables advanced scaling technologies like Lightning Network.
 Significant differences at launch time included:

 - ASIC-resistant GPU-minable PoW algorithm (Equihash)
 - Per-block difficulty adjustment algorithm